yasir027/FullStack-Project/README.md

-Here’s a detailed `README.md` file for your project, keeping in mind that you're hosting it on GitHub:

----

-# Bookstore App
+# Understand FullStack - Bookstore App

 ## Overview

 The Bookstore App is a full-stack application that allows users to manage books in a bookstore.
 The application provides functionality to view, add, edit, and delete books, with the front end developed using React and the back end using Node.js and Express.
 The database used is MySQL.
 The front-end and back-end communicate via RESTful APIs.
+Creating the following application would help you understand how and what Full Stack acutally is.
+Happy Coding Guys!

 ### Tech Stack:
 - **Frontend**: React